adaroh/OS-Ass1/README.md

 * third year student of Computer Science

 This is our __octocat__ ![Alt text] (http://octodex.github.com/images/steroidtocat.png)
-To get the source image [click her](http://octodex.github.com/steroidtocat)
+To get the source click on the image or [click her](http://octodex.github.com/steroidtocat)